 Glucose is the primary fuel that powers all intense forms of exercise.
 Think of muscle glycogen as an athlete’s storage tank for glucose.
 Taking glutamine directly after intense training appears to enhance this refueling process and increase the amount of energy stored!

 Based on these results you might think that carbohydrates are obsolete and using glutamine on its own may be a better alternative.
 However, this assumption is not completely accurate.
-Utilizing a glucose “tracer” technique, scientists were able to follow the ingested glucose and results revealed that combining glutamine with glucose (GL3 with DGC) provides even greater whole body glycogen synthesis than either glucose or glutamine alone.
-The addition of glutamine to a glucose solution ensured greater non-oxidative disappearance of glucose, suggesting that more glycogen was stored within other muscles and the liver.
+Using a glucose “tracer” technique, scientists were able to follow the ingested glucose and results revealed that combining glutamine with glucose (GL3 with DGC) provides even greater whole body glycogen synthesis than either glucose or glutamine alone.
+The addition of glutamine to a glucose solution ensured greater non-oxidative disappearance of glucose, suggesting that more glycogen is stored within other muscles and the liver.

 Enhancing glycogen accumulation within muscle not only means that you can workout harder and recover quicker, but it also serves as a potent anabolic (growth) signal within muscle cells.
-More glycogen stored within muscle promotes cell swelling and high protein synthesis rates.
+More glycogen stored within muscle promotes muscle cell swelling and high protein synthesis rates.